Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract3_Redacted.md

 --- Page 31 (OCR) ---

-IMEDICAID/COVERKIDS.
+IMEDICAID/COVERKIDS
 COMMUNITY CARE)
 PAI ATTACHMENT TO THE
-HE PROVIDER AGREEMENT
+HE PRovIDER AGREEMENT
-This is al Medicaid/Coverkids Participation Attachment ("Attachment") to ‘he Provider Agreement (‘Agreement’), entered into by and between [J and Provider and is incorporated into the Agreement.
+This is al Medicaid/Coverkids Participation Attachment ("Attachment") to he Provider Agreement ("Agreement’), entered into by and between Jj and Provider and is incorporated into the Agreement.
-# ARTICLE I
+ARTICLE |
 DEFINITIONS
 The following definitions shall apply to this Attachment.
 Terms not otherwise defined in this Attachment shall carry the meaning set forth in the Agreement.
-All references to ‘IJ under this Medicaid Participation Attachment shall mean and refer to J Tennessee, Inc.
+All references to ‘J under this Medicaid Participation Attachment shall mean and refer to Tennessee, Inc.
 “Audit" means a review or audit of any and all obligations, requirements, records and information set forth in this Participation Attachment by the entities named herein.
-"Clean Claim" means, unless otherwise required by applicable state Regulatory Requirements, an accurate and timely filed Claim submitted pursuant to this Attachment, that has no defect or impropriety, for which all information necessary to process such Claim and make a benefit determination is included.
+“Clean Claim" means, unless otherwise required by applicable state Regulatory Requirements, an accurate and timely filed Claim submitted pursuant to this Attachment, that has no defect or impropriety, for which all information necessary to process such Claim and make a benefit determination is included.
 This includes but is not limited to, the claim being submitted in a nationally accepted format in compliance with standard coding guidelines, and which